AI API Pricing for WaxFrame

 Do free tiers work as a WaxFrame Builder?

 Gemini's free tier on AI Studio is the only practical free Builder option, and only while billing is disabled.
 The Builder is the highest-token role in WaxFrame — it reads the project setup, reference material, the full working document, and every reviewer's notes every round, then writes the document back.
 That's much more than the free Worker Bees use.
-Free tiers from Mistral, Cohere, Together AI, and Jamba are useful for Worker Bee roles but tend to hit rate limits as Builder on longer documents.
+Free tiers from Mistral, Cohere, and Together AI are useful for Worker Bee roles but tend to hit rate limits as Builder on longer documents.

 Why pay for an API key instead of using ChatGPT.com or Claude.ai?